Betty Makin Youth Awards

 Celebrating the positive contributions of young people in the City of Sydney local area.

-The Betty Makin Youth Awards honour local community leader, Betty Makin, in a way she would be proud – by recognising the importance of activism and service in our local communities.
+The Betty Makin Youth Awards pay tribute to local community leader Betty Makin in a way that reflects her legacy – by recognising the vital role of activism and service in our communities.

 The awards encourage young people aged 12 to 24 who live, work or study in the City of Sydney local area to play their part in building stronger and healthier communities.